 Excessive absences, failure to comply with transportation arrangements, and/or frequent tardiness or early/late pick-ups may result in a Best Interest Determination (BID) meeting.
-The purpose of the BID meeting is to determine if the current school placement is the best placement to ensure consistent daily attendance and access to instruction.
+The BID meeting aims to determine if the current school placement is the best placement to ensure consistent daily attendance and access to instruction.